pedro-hdt/stack-smash/README.md

 # CS3235 - Assignment 2 - Memory Corruption Attacks

-Each exrecise's folder contains a script that runs the exploit as described below.
+Each exercise's folder contains a script that runs the exploit as described below.
 To use it simply run:
 ```
 chmod +x ./exploit.sh
 ./exploit.sh
 ```

+The required payloads are generated and written into their files using python scripts.
+For buffer overflow, the executable is ran once to collect the address of the buffer that is then used to build the payload.
+Even though ASLR should be off this

 ## 1 - Buffer Overflow